 I have come here at a time when the theocracy ruling Iran has set

-in Iraq and pursuit of nuclear weapons, this regime poses
+in Iraq and pursuit of nuclear weapons, this regime poses the greatest

 In the face of this challenge, two options have been raised: The

 it or inducing gradual change.
-For the past two decades,
+For the past two decades, Western

-The other option is to overthrow the clerical regime by way of an external
+other option is to overthrow the clerical regime by way of an external

 war, similar to what occurred in Iraq.
-No one would want to
+No one would want to see

-But I have come here today to say that there is a third option: Change
+I have come here today to say that there is a third option: Change

-brought about by the Iranian people and the Iranian
+brought about by the Iranian people and the Iranian Resistance.

 ominous objectives.
 Let us recall the day after the 1938 Munich